grgzam/Attention_Mechanisms_for_3D_Semantic_Segmentation/README.md

 python scripts/Street3D/street3d_train_all.py
 ```

-Inside each file, you can select the proper architecture to train, as well as training parameters
+Inside each file, you can select the proper network to train, as well as training parameters.

 ## Inference